Mai (2013 film): Plot

 Mai, a widowed mother of four, is a 65-year-old woman who lives with her only son Munna and suffers from Alzheimer's disease.
 When Munna gets an opportunity to move to USA for his job, he decides to admit Mai in an old age home.
 But Mai's eldest daughter Madhu objects to this.
 After the other two daughters also abandon Mai for various reasons, Madhu decides to bring Mai to her own home.
 Madhu's husband Subhash and teenage daughter Charu dislike this.
-After a series of events Madhu's family accepts Mai lovingly in their family.
+After a series of events Madhu's family accepts Mai lovingly in their family but she dies.